 All mercury-added products, including fluorescent tubes and CFLs, are prohibited by law from being disposed in the trash.
 (MGL Ch 21H, sec 6)

-All Home Depot , Lowe's, IKEA and Whole Foods stores accept CFLs for recycling.
+All Home Depot , Lowe's, IKEA, Whole Foods and Batteries and Bulbs stores accept CFLs for recycling.
 Some staff may not be aware of this.
 Kiosk is usually near the return desk.

 RecycleBulb maintains a searchable list of locations across the US that accept consumers' CFLs for recycling.

 Handle CFLs by their base to avoid breakage.
-Occasional broken bulbs may go in the trash.
+If one CFL breaks, don't panic, it may go in the trash.
 CFLs each contain about 4 milligrams (mgs) of mercury, far less than the amount emitted from a coal burning power plant to light an equivalent incandescent bulb.
 (A fever thermometer contains about 1000 mgs.)
-If one CFL breaks, don't panic.

 Click here for more information.